 There are several beautiful and amazing treks in Himachal Pradesh such as Pin Parvati Pass, Hampta Pass, Beas Kund, Bhrigu Lake, Bara Banghal, etc. Out of all, Hampta Pass is the most popular trek due to its moderate difficulty, less duration, and amazing views.
-As it was a 5 days trek, so we made the plan on the Dussehra Long Weekend.
+As the Hampta Pass Trek Itinerary is of 5 days ,we made the plan on the Dussehra Long Weekend.

 Day 1: Drive from Manali to Jobri via Prini and Trek from Jobri to Chika

 Reached Manali on the 28th of September and there I met with my group and the guide.
 From there, we started our Journey to Hampta Pass as per the Itinerary.
 We drove towards Jobri via Prini village, which was the starting point of the trek.
 The drive was 2 hours long but was scenic.

 The view of Kullu valley from the road was great.
 We could see the whole of Manali town while driving.

 We reached Jobri at 12:00 hrs and there was no one except us.
 We checked our shoelaces, applied sunscreen, filled our bottles, and then started our trek.
 We entered the forest having lofty peaks on both sides.
 After walking for 15 minutes, we passed a waterfall and continued on the same route.
 The trail was uneven, narrow and was slightly uphill.

 The walk through the woods continued for about one hour and then we arrived at a small open meadow.
 There were some horses grazing the meadow grass.
 We kept walking straight and just after a few steps, we saw a huge and beautiful valley.

 The river flowing through the valley was Rani River.
 There was a small shop where we stayed for a little and then resumed our trek.